Jzerior/Board-Game-Ledger/README.md

 # Board Game Ledger
 ##  Project Overview

-The main goal of this project is to allow users to track how often they play specific board games and highlight which games are played most frequently and which have been forgotten over time.
+This project is a REST server application built with .NET that allows users to track how often they play specific board games.
+It highlights which games are played most frequently and which have been forgotten over time.

 Additionally, the system is planned to support statistics such as:
 - Which board games of generes of board games user plays the most